YanisDeplazes/yanis.io/src/content/work/groundswell.md

       alt: 'Groundswell - 1'
 ---

 **Groundswell** is a collection of visual documentation focused on social movements and public protests.
-The series focuses on the collective energy and presence of people in these spaces, documenting the reality of activism on the ground.
-It serves as a straightforward record of the methods and individuals involved in local and international social movements.
+The series focuses on the collective energy and presence of people in these spaces, by documenting the reality of activism on the ground.